Surface and sub-surface processes

 Investigate the impact of the land surface towards the predictability of weather and climate.

-Develop a physical representation of the land surface within the Joint UK Land Environment System (JULES), a community land surface numerical model.
+Develop a physical representation of the land surface within the Joint UK Land Environment System (Joint UK Land Environment Simulator (JULES)), a community land surface numerical model.